romayneeastmond/serverless-azure-onedrive-integration/README.markdown

 Update the hardcoded values in the helper method with a valid Microsoft Entra app registration's AppId, TenantId, and Secret.

-The UpsertFolder endpoint expects a 'location' value passed as a POST, and UploadDocument expects a POST base64 encoded value of a byte array to a 'document' field with 'location' of where the document should be saved on OneDrive.
+The UpsertFolder endpoint expects a 'location' value passed as a POST, and UploadDocument expects a POST base64 encoded value of a byte array to a 'document' field with 'location' of where the document should be saved on OneDrive, and 'name' for the actual document file name.

+Note that the 'location' value can be nested to match an expected folder structure, e.g. "Documents\\2024\\March".

+Both endpoints return the Id of either the folder or document.